-- a) Manage the development of performance management system; - b) Assign responsibilities in this regard to the municipal manager, and - c) Submit the proposed system to the municipal council for adoption".
+- b) Assign responsibilities in this regard to the municipal manager, and - c) Submit the proposed system to the municipal council for adoption".

 The Mayor is responsible for overseeing the implementation of the PMS of the municipality.
 The Mayor of Elias Motsoaledi Local Municipality therefore must officially delegate the relevant responsibilities to Municipal Manager.